Detecting light dark matter with prompt-delayed events in neutrino experiments: Prompt-delayed signal from QES of atmospheric DM

 where $E_{prompt}$ is the deposited energy of prompt signal.
 The function $\langle \text{d}E/\text{d}x\rangle$ denotes the average energy loss of a proton in the detector material, which depends on the detector composition.
 For the KamLAND (JUNO) experiment, the energy loss rate is given by $\langle \text{d}E/\text{d}x\rangle$ $\equiv$ $0.85(0.88)\langle \text{d}E/\text{d}x\rangle_C$+$0.15 (0.12) \langle \text{d} E/\text{d} x \rangle_H$, where $\langle \text{d} E / \text{d} x \rangle_{H, C}$ are energy loss rate on hydrogen and carbon, respectively, taken from the PSTAR program~\cite{PSTAR}.
 Meanwhile, the parameter $k_B = 7.79(6.5) \times 10^{-3} ~\mathrm{g/ cm^2/ MeV}$ and $k_C = 1.64(1.5) \times 10^{-5} ~\mathrm{(g/ cm^2/MeV)^2}$ are the Birks' constants for KamLAND (JUNO) experiment~\cite{Yoshida:2010zzd,Meighen-Berger:2023xpr}.

 Therefore, with Eqs.~\ref{eq:diff_event} and~\ref{quenching}, we obtain the differential number of QES events as a function of the (prompt) deposited energy ${\text{d} {N}}/{\text{d} E_{prompt}} = {\text{d} {N}}/{\text{d} E_{\vec{p}'}^f}\cdot({\text{d} E_{\vec{p}'}^f}/{\text{d} E_{prompt}}) $.
 The right plane of Fig.~\ref{Kam} shows predicted differential QES event induced by atmospheric DM with different mass in the KamLAND experiment.
 The orange, green and blue lines correspond to atmospheric dark matter with mass of $m_{\chi} = 1$, $10$, and $100$~GeV, respectively.
 As expected from Eq. \ref{eq:QES}, the event rates are suppressed at higer masses.
-Here, we have assumed perfect energy resolutions for the both experiments considered, while taking them into consideration has negligible effect \cite{Meighen-Berger:2023xpr}.
-The details of the observed events and mainly expected backgrounds from atmospheric neutrino neutral-current interactions in KamLAND are summarized in Table~\ref{table2} in the Appendix, with contributions from well-predicted backgrounds already subtracted \cite{KamLAND:2021gvi,Meighen-Berger:2023xpr}.
-The systematic uncertainties associated with the neutrino fluxes and neutrino--nucleus cross sections are expected to be at the level of a few tens of percent~\cite{Super-Kamiokande:2015qek,Cheng:2020aaw,Cheng:2020oko}.
+Here, we have assumed perfect energy resolutions for the both experiments considered, while taking them into consideration has negligible effect \cite{Meighen-Berger:2023xpr}. {Following KamLAND \cite{KamLAND:2021gvi}, we apply the following selection criteria to the prompt and delayed events: prompt energy in the range 7.8--31.8~MeV, delayed energy in the range 1.8--2.6~MeV, spatial separation smaller than 160~cm, and time separation between 0.5 and 1000~$\mu$s.
+Owing to the one-to-one correspondence between prompt and delayed events, we present the observed events and the dominant expected background from atmospheric neutrino neutral-current interactions in KamLAND only as a function of the prompt energy, as shown in Table~1 in the Appendix.
+Contributions from well-understood backgrounds have already been subtracted~\cite{KamLAND:2021gvi,Meighen-Berger:2023xpr}.} The systematic uncertainties associated with the neutrino fluxes and neutrino--nucleus cross sections are expected to be at the level of a few tens of percent~\cite{Super-Kamiokande:2015qek,Cheng:2020aaw,Cheng:2020oko}.
 We account for these effects by assigning a 25\% uncertainty to the background.